-Concept 2 was our choice however after further review a couple of things have changed.
-First of all, the cylinder will not be mounted on the roof of the trailer.
-The roof was not designed to handle the kind of forces that will be applied, so the front support beam will be used.
-Two support poles will descend from the support beam.
-A pin connection will not be used to connect the cylinder housing to the support beams.
-A rigid pin connection will be used so the cylinder cannot rotate.
-This is different from our original idea in that the cylinder will be stationary, however, to allow the cylinder to properly open the roof, it will be positioned at a 30 degree angle from the horizontal.
-Instead of using an extension spring to provide the force needed to lift the roof, a compression spring will be used.
-This decision was made due to its less cost and more availability than the extension spring.
-Instead of being outside of the housing, the compression spring will be located inside the housing..
+Concept two was our initial choice, however, after further review some things have changed.
+Firstly, the cylinder would not be mounted onto the roof of the trailer.
+The roof was not designed to handle the kind of forces that would be applied, so the front support beam was chosen for use.
+Two support poles are to descend from the support beam.
+A pin connection would not be used to connect the cylinder housing to the support beams.
+A rigid pin connection would be used so the cylinder cannot rotate.
+This was different from our original idea in that the cylinder would be stationary, however, to allow the cylinder to properly open the roof, it would be positioned at a 30-degree angle from the horizontal.
+Instead of using an extension spring to provide the force needed to lift the roof, a compression spring was chosen for use.
+This decision was made due to its reduced cost and greater availability than the extension spring application.
+Instead of being outside of the housing, the compression spring will be located inside the housing.